FritzLehwalder/chopsticksbot/README.md

 # chopsticksbot
-discord.js bot for playing the finger game chopsticks
+all possible game-states for the hand game chopsticks.

-.env contains discord token
-run combos.js to generate output.txt for the bot
+run combos.js to generate output.txt

-WIP